mousebird-consulting-inc/WhirlyGlobe/tutorial/your_first_globe.md

 layout: tutorial
 ---

 Open HelloEarth in Xcode, if it's not already open.
-From the Xcode File menu, select File → New → File... and, when the Choose a template for your new file dialog appears, select Cocoa Touch and then Objective­C class.
+From the Xcode File menu, select File → New → File... and, when the Choose a template for your new file dialog appears, select Cocoa Touch and then Objective­-C class.

 Next, Xcode will ask you what kind of class you want.
 Call your new class MainViewController, and set it to be a subclass of UIViewController.